openvinotoolkit/model_server/docs/docker_container.md

 ### Cloud Storage Requirements<a name="storage"></a>:

-In general OVMS requires "read" and "list" permissions on the model storage side.
+OVMS supports a range of cloud storage types.
+In general OVMS requires "read" and "list" permissions on the model repository side.
+Below are specific steps for every storage provider:

 <details><summary>Azure Cloud Storage path requirements</summary>